Communication

 a right to exist Martin Buber If one of the parties in discourse does not agree on the value of conversation or even on the right of the other party to exist, there is little opportunity for shared learning.
 In such cases, dialogue is simply not possible.

-Often our suffering searches for answers in "private" psychological and/or institutional spaces where emperors, tricksters, and anointed queens can be found wandering the halls, collecting their status, and practicing their discretion while offering out-dated, so-called knowledge.
+Our suffering often searches for healing in "private" psychological and/or institutional spaces where emperors, tricksters, and anointed queens can be found collecting their status and practicing their discretion while offering out-dated, so-called knowledge.
 They're afraid of the public.
 Yet, it's the public they serve.

 Private & Public